 My top 5 strengths are …

 - appreciation of beauty

-Writing here, sharing my appreciation of beauty on Instagram, creating books and courses, and helping you by sharing my story or through 1:1 coaching allows me to be completely aligned with who I really am.
+Writing here, sharing my appreciation of beauty on Instagram, creating books and courses, and sharing my story allows me to be completely aligned with who I really am.
 Knowing these strengths, I have great clarity about what matters most to me and how I can best serve myself and others.
 I notice when I am veering off course more quickly when I keep my top strengths in mind.